srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/handover/source/index.rst

 		  full: Open5GS
 		mme_name: open5gs-mme0

-For reference, this code can be found from line 204 to 226.
+For reference, this configuration can be found from line 204 to 226.

 **Subscriber List:**

 Adding subscribers to the network is done via the web-UI provided by open5GS.
 Their documentation outlines how this is done `here <https://open5gs.org/open5gs/docs/guide/01-quickstart/>`_, under the section *Register Subscriber Information*.

 First open the UI, found at http://localhost:3000, and enter the credentials found in the UE configuration file (ue.conf).
 The following credentials are used:

 .. figure:: .imgs/ue_creds.png
     :align: center

 Note, the first five digits (PLMN) in the IMSI to 90170, and OPc (Milenage Authentication) is being used.
 This differs from the USIM configuration found in ue.conf, the changes made here will later be reflected in the ue.conf file.
 The IMSI is edited to reflect the values used for the MCC and MNC.
 Milenage is used here to show how the sim credentials can be changed to suit certain use-cases.

 srsLTE Set-Up
 ----------------------

-To ensure srsLTE is correctly configured to implement S1 Handover, changes must be made to the UE configuration and eNB configuration; the rrc configuration must also be modified.
+To ensure srsLTE is correctly configured to implement S1 Handover, changes must be made to the UE and eNB configurations.

 **UE:**